 State and Federal Paternity Leave Laws

 Five states currently mandate paid parental leave.
-New York State, California, New Jersey, New Hampshire, and Washington, D.C. now have laws in place requiring employers to provide paid leave to employees.
-Washington state passed a law, but it doesn’t go into effect until 2020.
-Fathers living in the rest of America only get paid leave if their employers offer it.
+New York State, California, New Jersey, Rhode Island, Washington state, and Washington, D.C. now have laws in place requiring employers to provide paid leave to employees.

 What Companies Offer Paternity Leave?

-But not every company is Netflix.
+But not every company is like Netflix or Microsoft.
 Companies offering progressive paternity leave are the exception, not the rule.
 According to a 2016 report by the National Partnership for Women & Families, 41 percent of America’s workforce have employers that provide paid paternity leave to some workers and only nine percent of workers work for companies that provide paid paternity leave to all workers.
 Often, paternity leave is a perk aimed at retaining employees with skills that are in high demand.
-For lower-income families and individuals, taking leave is far more difficult.
+For lower-income families and individuals, taking paternity leave is far more difficult.

 “There are many corporations in the U.S. that have very progressive leave, and we work with them and we support them and of course advocate that corporations and organizations continue to improve their workplaces to become more supportive to parents,” Tim Shand, Global Co-Coordinator of the international fatherhood advocacy group MenCare Campaign, said.
 “But 95 percent of low-wage workers in the U.S. don’t have the option of taking paid family leave for a new child or even a seriously ill family member.”

 For parental leave to apply across the board, the government has to get involved.
 While both Democrats and Republicans broadly agree on the need for government to tackle paid leave, the form paid leave would take is under considerable debate.
 Donald Trump advocated for parental leave as a candidate and again in his first State of the Union address as president.
-Trump’s daughter Ivanka and Florida Senator Marco Rubio proposed a paid leave plan allowing parents to use their Social Security funds to pay for their leave, which critics say ultimately cheats people out of retirement savings more than it helps parents.
-Meanwhile, Democratic lawmakers New York Senator Kirsten Gillibrand and Connecticut Representative Rosa DeLauro have spent five years championing a family leave bill that would be funded by small employee and employer payroll contributions.
+Trump’s daughter Ivanka and Florida Senator Marco Rubio proposed a paid leave bill allowing parents to use their Social Security funds to pay for their leave, which critics say ultimately cheats people out of retirement savings more than it helps parents.
+Meanwhile, Democratic lawmakers New York Senator Kirsten Gillibrand and Connecticut Representative Rosa DeLauro have spent five years championing a family leave bill that would provide 12 weeks of paid leave, funded by small employee and employer payroll contributions.
+Gillibrand and DeLauro’s bill is still sitting in Congress, but the Biden campaign has voiced its support for providing Americans with 12 weeks of paid leave.

 Without a solution from the federal government, the burden of paid leave has fallen to individual states.